Minigeee/crabdesk/docs/data-model.md

 - INDEX ticket_assignee_idx ON tickets(assignee_id, status)
 - INDEX ticket_team_idx ON tickets(team_id, status)
 **Security Policies**:
-- READ: Internal users can read tickets in their org, assigned to them, or their team
+- READ: Internal users can read tickets in their org, assigned to them, or their team, portal users can read their own tickets
-- INSERT: Internal users and portal users can create tickets
+- INSERT: Internal users and portal users can create tickets, portal users can only create tickets for their own contacts
 - UPDATE: Assignee, team members, and admins can update tickets
 - DELETE: Organization admins can delete tickets (soft delete preferred)
 - NOTES: Portal users can only read/update their own tickets